 - It’s useful to use an existing visual style as a basis for the new one, and in this tutorial, we’ll use the Conceptual visual style as a basis, so right-click the swatch for the Conceptual visual style, and choose Copy.

 - Right-click in the swatches area, and choose Paste.

 - Right-click the new swatch that appears (it’s called Copy 1 of Conceptual), and choose Edit Name and Description.

-- In the Edge Settings section, set the Edge Mode to Facet Edges.
+- In the Edge Settings section, you may need to expand and scroll down.
+The Show settings should be set to Facet Edges.
 This places a line at the edge of each face.

-- Set the Color to Blue, or another color that contrasts with your models.
+- Set the Color to Red, or another color that contrasts with your models.

 - In the Edge Modifiers section, click the left, small button to the right of the name of the section.
 If you watch carefully, you’ll see that this changes the value of the Overhang item from -6 to 6, turning it on.